 In 2014, Boerne Performing Arts was awarded the Non-Profit of the Year by the Greater Boerne Chamber of Commerce.

-By continuing to gain acclaim by local and statewide media outlets, Boerne Performing Arts spotlights the arts community and provides a unique dimension that enhances the economic well being and quality of life for the City of Boerne.
+By continuing to gain acclaim through local and statewide media outlets, Boerne Performing Arts spotlights the arts community and provides a unique dimension that enhances the economic well being and quality of life for the City of Boerne.
 By exposing our youth to the performing arts, we are creating an appreciation that the next generation will carry forward.

 Boerne Performing Arts’ Keep Calm and Carry On theme for the 2019 season was a sensational sell-out!
 Everyone “kept calm and danced on” with Trinity Irish Dance Company…then changed gears to “strum on” with the Ukulele Orchestra of Great Britain…and then they “couldn’t keep calm because they were swingin’” with Big Bad Voodoo Daddy!
 3,000 for students were engaged with FOR KIDS programs and two more fine arts scholarships were presented.